-Restrictions on non-essential gatherings and activities: Students are not allowed to gather in any public space within the residence hall.
-Lounge space serves as the typical area to support student gatherings.
-We will allow for lounge spaces to be in use, but only for less than half of their capacity.
+Restrictions on non-essential gatherings and activities: We will allow for lounge spaces in the nonquarantine and non-isolation room designated residence halls to be in use, but only for less than half of their capacity.
 Furniture in these spaces have been labeled with signs so that students are not encouraged to sit next to each other while in the space.